 According to a 2017 report commissioned by the National Association of Colleges and Employers (NACE): “Graduates who had two or more internships while in college were twice as likely to be employed at six months, rather than to be seeking employment, relative to those who never participated in an internship.”

-Internships are a great example of how experiential learning can give students a competitive advantage when searching for jobs after graduation — and can help students transition into the real world with confidence.
-Many business-related programs require internship experience to graduate, while other programs — such as engineering at the University of Illinois Chicago — offer guaranteed paid internships
+Internships are a great example of how students can gain competitive advantages when searching for jobs after graduation — and can help students transition into the real world with confidence.
+Many business-related programs require internship experience to graduate, while other programs — such as engineering at the University of Illinois Chicago — offer guaranteed paid internships.

 Discover which career resources are available for international students at Shorelight partner universities >